The Weeping Project

 The highest in Scandinavia, prompting me to ask: Can we shift our measurement of water from litres to tears?

 The project draws parallels between drops and tears - an example of our physiological fluid movement and expression of emotion.
 From the scientific point of view, tears are a human capillary phenomenon.
-This microfluid migration inspires my art and is a phenomenon behind innovative water-collecting technology: fog harvesting nets.
-This parallel creates a frame for my art practice-based research that explores the kinship between hair - a part of the human body, humidity and access to fresh water.
+This microfluid migration inspires my art and is a phenomenon behind innovative water-collecting technology: fog-harvesting nets.
+This parallel creates a frame for my art practice-based research that explores the kinship between hair, a part of the human body, humidity and access to fresh water.

 Human hair is considered a waste material in most parts of the world, and its accumulation in waste streams causes many environmental problems.
 At the same time, human hair is a highly versatile material with significant potential in several areas, such as agriculture, medical applications, construction materials, and pollution control.
-But first of all it is relevant to art as the material used by hair-crafts with long tradition in Scandinavia.
-I want to contribute through my works with new knowledge about this biodegradable material for the artistic field through scientific investigation of its novelty for water harvesting nets.
+But first of all, it is relevant to art as the material used by hair-crafts with a long tradition in Scandinavia.
+I want to contribute through my work with new knowledge about this biodegradable material for the artistic field through scientific investigation of its novelty for water harvesting nets.
 This perspective underlines that "The Weeping Project" is an overall research project with different outcomes, consisting of art practice-based research parallel to scientific research dedicated to water collecting technology's innovation and sustainability.

-The Weeping Project raises questions about whether science and rational knowledge can tell us anything about emotions and intuition in the demanding climate crisis.
+The Weeping Project questions whether science and rational knowledge can tell us anything about emotions and intuition in the demanding climate crisis.
 I'm creating works that embrace this complex combination of scientific data and emotions, facing this existential threat.

 Photo credit: Aliona Pazdniakova